Celebrating Hispanic Heritage Month

 What led you to pursue a career in healthcare?

 • “As a cancer survivor, I traveled to doctors’ offices with thick folders full of labs, images, notes, you name it.
 As I was learning about Epic and its benefits, I truly began to realize how much this could help not only the provider but the patient, and so the journey began.
-Today, I still strive to ensure we keep the patient at top of mind while understanding how we can continually ease the way for our clinicians in order for them to help the patient with their journey in health, education about their health, and what's next.” – Amy Lang, Director of Epic
+Today, I still strive to ensure we keep the patient at top of mind while understanding how we can continually ease the way for our clinicians in order for them to help the patient with their journey in health, education about their health, and what's next.” – Amy Lang, Director, Epic Program

 Categories: